BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 > :book: ***What is a multisignature?*** A multisignature is a methodology that allows more than one person to jointly create a digital signature.
 It's a general technique for the cryptographic use of keys that goes far beyond Bitcoin.

 Technically, a multisignature cryptographic puzzle is created by Bitcoin using the OP_CHECKMULTISIG command, and typically that's encapsulated in a P2SH address. [§10.4: Scripting a Multisig](10_4_Scripting_a_Multisig.md) will detail how that works more precisely.
-For now, all you need to know is that you can use `bitcoin-cli` command to create multisignature addresses; funds can be mailed to these addresses just like any normal P2PKH address, but multiple private keys will be required for the redemption of the funds.
+For now, all you need to know is that you can use `bitcoin-cli` command to create multisignature addresses; funds can be mailed to these addresses just like any normal P2PKH or Segwit address, but multiple private keys will be required for the redemption of the funds.

 > :book: ***What is a multisignature transaction?*** A multisignature transaction is a Bitcoin transaction that has been sent to a multisignature address, thus requiring the signatures of certain people from the multisignature group to reuse the funds.